The lowdown (in their own words...)

-What we do: BWB has one of the leading charity and social enterprise teams in the country, along with a fast-growing corporate and commercial practice.
+What we do: BWB has a leading charity and social enterprise team, which sits alongside a fast-growing corporate and commercial practice.
 Our clients include third-sector organisations, commercial organisations, regulators and individuals.

-What we are looking for: The firm is looking for trainees with not only an excellent academic record and the ability to communicate clearly and effectively, but most importantly it is looking for trainees who positively want to join a firm such as Bates Wells Braithwaite.
+What we are looking for: The firm is looking for trainees with not only an excellent academic record but also the ability to communicate.

 What you'll do:Two six-month seats in the first year and three four-month seats in the second year.
 The firm runs a programme of internal seminars specifically addressed to trainees and operates a mentoring scheme.